-No matter the destination, every winter driver needs to be prepared if something goes wrong.
-These are the winter car essentials to carry in your winter driving safety kit.
+Preparation is key to winter driving wherever the destination is, especially if things don’t go as planned.
+Here are the winter car essentials to carry in your winter driving safety kit.

 Winter means white-knuckle driving through dizzying snowstorms on the way to those absolutely epic powder days — or just a trip to a friend’s place out of town.
 What could be just a minor problem in warm conditions could be downright disastrous in winter without the proper gear.

-Be prepared for breakdowns, spin-outs, highway mishaps, or simply getting stuck in the snow with this winter-ready gear list.
+This winter-ready gear list prepares you for breakdowns, spinouts, highway mishaps, or getting stuck in the snow.

 Winter Emergency Car Kit: Essential Gear

-Long gone are the days where your only hope of starting a car with a dead battery is to find another running vehicle.
-Today, you can simply grab your portable jumper, clip it to your battery terminals, and fire up your car.
-I’ve been using the apparently out-of-business Cyntur jumper since 2015, and it still works like a champ.
+Long gone are the days when your only hope of starting a car with a dead battery is to find another running vehicle.
+Today, you can grab your portable jumper, clip it to your battery terminals, and fire up your car.
+I’ve used the apparently out-of-business Cyntur jumper since 2015, and it still works like a champ.

-But since you can’t get one of those anymore, just grab the super-popular GOOLOO 800A Peak 18000mAh SuperSafe Car Jump Starter with USB Quick Charge 3.0 off Amazon for $70.
+But since you can’t get one of those anymore, grab the super-popular GOOLOO 2000A Peak 19,8000 mAh SuperSafe Car Jump Starter with USB Quick Charge 3.0 off Amazon for $99.
 One of our other editors loves the Athena Power Bank and Jump Starter from Uncharted Supply.

-Not only will it jumpstart your car’s dead battery, but it also charges cellphones with two USB ports and has a built-in flashlight!
-These are so much easier, safer, and more reliable than jumper cables that there is really no excuse to not switch over.
+Either one will jump start your car or truck’s dead battery, charge cellphones from one of its USB-C or USB-A ports, and has a built-in flashlight!
+These are so much easier, safer, and more reliable than jumper cables that there is no excuse not to switch over.

 Vehicle breakdowns in cold weather mean no heater.
-One blanket for each person in the vehicle is recommended.
+We recommend at least one blanket for each person in the vehicle.
 Old-fashioned (and inexpensive) wool or wool-blend blankets are great.

 Heat-reflecting “space blankets” are inexpensive and take up almost no room, but they’re not as warm as wool.
 The SOL Emergency Blanket ($5) is small and affordable.
-Buy a few and keep them in the car just in case.
+Buy a few and keep them in your winter emergency car kit, just in case.

-A compact snow shovel is key in snowy climates.
+A compact snow shovel is essential in snowy climates and a must-have for any winter emergency car kit.
 Storms in the mountains or northern parts of the U.S. can drop feet of snow in a day, making that parked car immobile until you shovel it out.